boboburo/learning/git.md

 ```
 ## Add new file or folder to .gitignore

-Git still tracks unless you remove cache of it
+Git still tracks unless you remove cache of it.
+This will only delete from the index; good if you have inadvertantly added wrong thing.

 ```bash
 git rm --cached <file>